The EPOS Statutes

 Section 2: Payment of fees

 Annual fees shall be due and payable by January 31st of the year for which they are levied.
-They are paid on an account opened to the name of the society.
+They are paid into an account opened in the name of the society.

 Article 8: Assembly of Members

-- Individual proposals shall be conveyed to the President at least one week before the date of the assembly.
+- Individual proposals for discussion must be provided to the President at least one week before the date of the assembly.

 - The Assembly of Members decides by simple majority of members present.
-On request of one third of the members present, a decision is taken by secret vote.
+On request of one third of the members present, a decision is taken by secret ballot.